gulpetl/gulp-etl-tap-spreadsheet/README.md

 # gulp-etl-tap-spreadsheet #

-This plugin  converts xlsx, xls, csv, dbf, and ods files to **gulp-etl** **Message Stream** files; originally adapted from the [gulp-etl-handlelines](https://github.com/gulpetl/gulp-etl-handlelines) model plugin.
+This plugin converts spreadsheet files (currently tested on xlsx, xls, csv, dbf, and ods) to **gulp-etl** **Message Stream** files.

 This is a **[gulp-etl](https://gulpetl.com/)** plugin, and as such it is a [gulp](https://gulpjs.com/) plugin. **gulp-etl** plugins work with [ndjson](http://ndjson.org/) data streams/files which we call **Message Streams** and which are compliant with the [Singer specification](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#output).
-In the **gulp-etl** ecosystem, **taps** tap into an outside format or system (in this case XLSX, XLS, CSV, DBF and ODS files) and convert their contents/output to a Message Stream, and **targets** convert/output Message Streams to an outside format or system.
+In the **gulp-etl** ecosystem, **taps** tap into an outside format or system and convert their contents/output to a Message Stream, and **targets** convert/output Message Streams to an outside format or system.
 In this way, these modules can be stacked to convert from one format or system to another, either directly or with tranformations or other parsing in between.
 Message Streams look like this:

 ```
 {"type": "SCHEMA", "stream": "users", "key_properties": ["id"], "schema": {"required": ["id"], "type": "object", "properties": {"id": {"type": "integer"}}}}